 Many variations of the name Mooneyham have evolved since the time of its initial creation.
 In Gaelic it appeared as O Manachain, which is derived from the word "manach," which means "monk."

-Another 23 words (2 lines of text) are included under the topic Early Mooneyham Notables in all our PDF Extended History products and printed products wherever possible.
+Another 20 words (1 lines of text) are included under the topic Early Mooneyham Notables in all our PDF Extended History products and printed products wherever possible.

 Mooneyham Settlers in United States in the 20th Century